 Kerry Person of the Year 2018

-On Thursday 18th January, 2018 at a star studied gala event in the Great Room of the Shelbourne Hotel, a truly “Great” claimed the accolade of Kerry Person of the Year 2018.
+On Thursday 18th January, 2018 at a gala event in the Great Room of the Shelbourne Hotel, a true “Great” claimed the accolade of Kerry Person of the Year 2018.
 Colm (Gooch) Cooper, GAA pundit, legendary Kerry Footballer, winner of five all Ireland Medals, eight All Stars and every major honour in the game has been named as the Kerry Person of the Year for 2018 by the Kerry Association in Dublin.

 The Kerry Person of the Year award, now in its thirty ninth year, recognises an individual who has shown leadership, brought honour to the county, and performed services to Kerry to such an extent that could be described as being beyond the norm of everyday life.